||Critical Acclaim for

 history with such clarity and insights, you don't want to put the book down.
 You'll feel the

-insightful, it provides exceptionally well crafted "mini" biographies of the six presidents and
+and insightful, it provides exceptionally well crafted "mini" biographies of the six

 —Dr. Ron Faucheux